kawaiizenbo/OptimalTheme/README.md

 ## How to install:

 ### Powercord:
-Install [Theme Toggler](https://github.com/redstonekasi/theme-toggler), then clone this repo into your themes folder
+Clone this repo into your themes folder

 ### BetterDiscord (ew):
 Place `Optimal.theme.css` into your themes folder